 To conserve resources, materials such as steel and blasting grit are recycled or repurposed for internal use.
 Scrap materials are consolidated and recycled using approved and licensed service providers.
 Waste material is disposed of responsibly using service providers with nationally accredited permits.

-To protect the environment and marine ecosystem and help mitigate climate change, Sembcorp Marine avoids products containing harmful chemical substances.
-In compliance with environmental and public health requirements by IMO, Montreal Protocol provisions and Singapore’s National Environment Agency, the Group does not procure materials, parts, equipment or products containing asbestos and ozone-depleting substances such as chlorofluorocarbons (CFCs), hydrochlorofluorocarbons (HCFCs) and halon.
+In compliance with environmental and public health requirements by IMO, Montreal Protocol provisions and Singapore’s National Environment Agency, the Group does not procure materials, parts, equipment or products containing harmful substances, including asbestos and ozone-depleting substances, such as chlorofluorocarbons (CFCs), hydrochlorofluorocarbons (HCFCs) and halon.